snowch-notes/data-architecture/README.md

 ## Stakeholders

- - Who are the key stakeholders/team members and what are their responsibilities for the project?
+ - Who are the key [stakeholders/team members](https://www.viewpoints-and-perspectives.info/home/stakeholders/) and what are their responsibilities ...
+    - for the project:
+        - Who will pay for the project?
+        - Who will architect, develop, test the solution?
+        - Who will manage the project?
         - Who is accountable for the project delivery?
+    - for the production solution:
+        - Who will use the system?
+        - Who will maintain the solution in production?
+        - Who pays for the solution maintenance/running costs?

 ## Constraints

  - Does the project have any constraints/preferences that it needs to adhere to?  e.g.